ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 IOPS ranging from 100 through 96,000 can be ordered with storage sizes of 20 GB - 24 TB.
 Performance and Endurance storage volumes are available for both block storage and file storage.

 In this design, the vCenter Server solution offers Endurance storage for attached storage.
-As a result, you can select and attach (via automation) Endurance NFS exports ranging in size from 20 GB to a maximum of 24 TB.
-The {{site.data.keyword.cloud_notm}} allows up to 64 vSphere ESXi hosts to connect to a single Endurance NFS export.
+As a result, you can select and attach (through automation) Endurance NFS exports ranging in size from 20 GB to a maximum of 24 TB.
+The {{site.data.keyword.cloud_notm}} allows up to 96 vSphere ESXi hosts to connect to a single Endurance NFS export.

 Endurance is available in three IOPS performance tiers to support varying application needs.